Install the Splunk RUM Android agent

 appVersion

-, which is optional to fill, was not specified by the client, this line of code should be removed from the code blocks, along with its trailing comma (,
+(optional to be specified by the client) is not provided, remove its line of code from the code blocks, along with its trailing comma (,

 - Java